Your All-in-One Guide to the Best Types of Dog Toys

-Let’s kick off this list with an all-time favorite: dog squeak toys.
+Let's kick off this list with an all-time favorite: dog squeaky toys.
 These toys come in many shapes and materials, ranging from soft plush to strong rubber.
-Most dogs go nuts for that tantalizing squeak, but have you ever wondered what makes the sound so appealing?
+Dogs have a great sense of hearing and usually go nuts for that tantalizing squeak, but have you ever wondered what makes the sound so appealing?
 Dogs enjoy hearing the high-pitched squeak because it simulates the sound of prey, according to the American Kennel Club.
-“Hunting” this kind of toy satisfies dogs and gives them the pleasure of catching prey.
+"Hunting" this kind of toy satisfies dogs and gives them the pleasure of catching prey.

 Put simply, squeak toys are just plain fun for dogs and make a great choice for good old-fashioned playtime.
 In addition to getting your dog's blood pumping with excitement, they're also helpful as dog training reinforcements.
 You can use a squeak toy to capture your furry friend's attention or reward them for obeying a command.

 Every dog needs something fun to chew on!
 Dog chew toys come in unique shapes, strengths, sizes, flavors, and textures for all kinds of furry friends.
 They satisfy dogs' natural urge to chew and provide solutions to common issues, such as: